-Carbapenems are reserve drugs for treatment of multidrug-resistant infections and carbapenemresistant Gram-negative bacterial infections are rapidly increasing resulting to major public health concern globally.
+Carbapenems are reserve drugs for treatment of multidrug-resistant infections and carbapenemresistant Gram-negative bacterial infections are rapidly increasing, resulting to major public health concern globally.
 The presence of Extended Spectrum Beta Lactamases (ESBL) and carbapenemases has led to widespread of antibiotics resistance among Enterobacterales [5].
 Carbapenemase-producing Enterobacterales is globally spread and among the top three drug-resistant bacteria in dire need of new antibiotics [6].
 Carbapenem-resistant Enterobacterales (CRE) are highly active against most antibiotics and they cause infections that have higher mortality than the carbapenem-susceptible Enterobacterales [7].
+Class A carbapenemases and class B metallo-beta-lactamases can breakdown carbapenems and these are major sources of resistance [8].
+Klebsiella pneumoniae carbapenemase (KPC) is a class A serine β -lactamase and its gene is strongly associated with hospital-acquired infections [9].
+The class B metallo-beta-lactamases are New Dehli metallo β -lactamase (NDM), Verona integron-encoded metallo- β -lactamase (VIM), Imipenemase (IMP).
+These are plasmid mediated and are not inhibited by β -lactamase inhibitors but they hydrolyse carbapenems [10].

+Urinary tract infections and surgical site infections are major sources of hospital-acquired infections [11].
+[12].
 Gram negative bacterial isolates obtained from urine and wound cultures of patients admitted in the hospital for 48 or more hours that are showing clinical symptoms for nosocomial infections and had no evidence of this infection on admission were used in this study.

-Carbapenem resistance in Gram negative bacteria remains an emerging and significant public health threat especially in low- and medium-income countries like Nigeria [8].
-In Nigeria several studies have reported clear evidence of carbapenem resistance, however there is paucity of information on molecular characterization and profiling of carbapenem-resistant genes and their adverse effects in hospital environments [10] [9].
+Carbapenem resistance in Gram-negative bacteria remains an emerging and significant public health threat especially in low- and medium-income countries like Nigeria [13].
+In Nigeria several studies have reported clear evidence of carbapenem resistance, however there is paucity of information on molecular characterization and profiling of carbapenem-resistant genes and their adverse effects in hospital environments [14].
 The detection of these genes will aid in understanding their epidemiology which is essential in controlling the spread of carbapenem resistance.
 This study aims to detect carbapenem-resistant genes associated to hospital-acquired carbapenem-resistant Gram-negative bacteria pathogens in the study population.